fsantanna/fsantanna.github.io/Freechains/cpr.md

     Rules should be dictated by local people and local ecological needs.*

-    Each forum has its own informal netiquette, which is defined by and evolves with the community itself.
+    Each forum has its own informal netiquette, which is defined by and evolves with the community and its published content.

 3. **Participatory decision-making is vital.**
     *People will be more likely to follow the rules if they had a hand in writing them.
 Involve as many people as possible in decision-making.*

-    A forum netiquette is the result of a history of posts and feedback of participants with likes and dislikes over the time.
+    A forum netiquette is the result of a history of posts from participants, along with their feedback with likes and dislikes over the time.
-    There is nothing external to user-generated content in the forum.
+    There is nothing external to user-generated content in the forums.

 4. **Commons must be monitored.**
     *Communities need a way of checking that people are keeping them.
 Commons